 Graduate education is demanding and exacting.
-It is expected that students will embody professional behaviors which includes attitude, preparedness, timely submissions of assignments, and participation in class discussions.
-For on campus students, this includes required class attendance.
-For online students this includes logging into the course at least 5 days a week.
+It is expected that students will embody professional behavior which includes attitude, preparedness, timely submissions of assignments, and participation in class discussions.
+This includes required class attendance.
 Students are responsible for all the assigned materials.

-While we understand illnesses and emergencies occur, instructors expect students to inform them as soon as possible of their absence preferably before or very soon after missing deadlines for online discussions, assignments, and other course expectations.
-In the event that an instructor identifies that a student is not attending classes (on-campus), logging into an online or hybrid course, not participating, and/or not meeting deadlines, they will reach out via email and/or telephone.
+While we understand illnesses and emergencies occur, instructors expect students to inform them as soon as possible of their absence preferably before or very soon after missing deadlines for discussions, assignments, and other course expectations.
+In the event that an instructor identifies that a student is not attending classes, logging into a hybrid course, not participating, and/or not meeting deadlines, they will reach out via email and/or telephone.
 The expectation is that students will respond to this outreach.
 Additionally, students are expected to schedule vacations and/or other time off during the scheduled holiday or semester breaks.